isamsami/Battery-Pack-SOH-Prediction/README.md

 - Gemini API errors: verify the API key in `.env` or `secrets.toml`.
 - Excel file not found: confirm `PulseBat Dataset.xlsx` is in the project root.
 - Streamlit crashes: verify your Python environment and pinned dependency versions in `requirements.txt`.
+- IMPORTANT: the model does not use all values U1-U21 only U1-U20.
+This may cause slight inaccuracies in prediciton

 License
 -------